Szane/auth-core-api/README.md

 - All Roles

 ## Instruction
-The service is designed according to DDD.
+The service is designed according to DDD model.
 The structure is divided into three layers: API, domain and Dao.
 The base package provides simulated bean management function, interface mapping function and simple HTTP server implementation.

 ## Run
 ```